CristinaVolk/test-wordpress-project/README.md

 ### `yarn run start`

 Runs the app in the development mode using `wptheme-scripts start`.<br />
-Open [http://localhost:8000]to view it in the browser.
+Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

 ### `yarn run crastart`